kodecocodes/i9t/multitasking/multitasking.markdown

 * compiled with SDK 9.x
 * supports all orientations
 * uses launch storyboard

+> **Note**: If an app isn't multitasking ready, you won't see the handle and so you won't be able to pin it.

 Since all the required criteria are in place, Travelog becomes multitasking ready.
 That's good news but just because it's multitasking ready, doesn't mean that everything will work as expected.